Table of Contents

 So we have minds reaching/extended outside their bodily containers to share meaning through media; and external media pouring in through senses stimulating the emergence of meaning.

 In constructive models of the making of meaning, the active role of all participants is now well-established.
 Far more than simply Homo loquens, Homo scriptor or even Homo faber (makers, or toolmakers) we are, above all Homo significans: meaning-makers.
 We now need to devote more attention to exploring our modes of making meaning with the media involved, and to the subtle transformations involved in all processes of mediation.
 We must also acknowledge that media do not simply ‘mediate’ experience; they are the tools and materials with which we construct the worlds we inhabit.
 The recognition and study of processes of mediation underlines the constructedness of reality.
-Engagement with media may even be fundamental to the construction of consciousness.
+Engagement with media may even be fundamental to the construction of consciousness.<wrap right>

 Daniel Chandler, 1995, pp.225-226